logic-for-hackers/spring-2015/idris/tutorial.md

 allNaturalNumbersEqual : (x : N) -> (y : N) -> x = y
 ```

-Clearly this is a false proposition (because not all natural numbers are
+This is a false proposition (because not all natural numbers are
 equal).
 Therefore, no matter how hard we try, we will not be able to write
 this function.
 But if our type represents a proposition that is actually
 true, then (hopefullly), we should be able to write a function of that